 |DEM – 911 Call Center Renovation||San Francisco’s 911 Call Center needs capital improvements to support workstation replacements that will require an expansion of the existing operations floor.
 The workstations are at the end of their useful life and need to be replaced; the maintenance contract is expiring, and replacement parts are already in short supply.
 To accommodate the larger footprint of contemporary fire dispatch workstations, the floor will need to be reconfigured.
 The Call Center also needs an elevated supervisor bridge, which would require ADA work.
 The expansion will displace DEM’s executive offices along with other administrative personnel who will need to be relocated.

-The budget for this project is $44 million, funded by the 2016 Public Health & Safety G.O.
+The estimated budget for this renovation project and associated relocations is $9.2 million, funded through the ESER 2020 G.O.
 Bond.

 The budget for this project is estimated at $20 million and will be entirely developer-funded.